fharper/awesome-supernote/README.md

 - [How to safely DIY a Supernote Pen](https://www.reddit.com/r/Supernote/comments/lzl3a1/how_to_safely_diy_a_supernote_pen/)

 ### Screensavers
+A screensaver is the image you see when your Supernote is turned off.

 - [Audubon Bird Plates](https://github.com/nathanbuchar/audubon-bird-plates-for-supernote): A collection of all 435 illustrations of John James Audubon's [Birds of America](https://www.audubon.org/birds-of-america).

 ### Templates